OFS/ofs.github.io/docs/hw/d5005/dev_guides/fim_dev/ug_dev_fim_ofs_d5005.md

 ## 4.3.
 Compiling the OFS FIM using Eval Script

-The Evalulation Script provides resources to setup and report D5005 development environment.
+The Evaluation Script provides resources to setup and report D5005 development environment.
 You can use the evaluation script to compile and simulate the FIM.
-Refer to [README_ofs_d5005_eval.txt](#https://github.com/OFS/ofs-d5005/blob/release/1.0.x/eval_scripts/README_ofs_d5005_eval.txt) for details of using the evaluation script.
+Refer to [README_ofs_d5005_eval.txt] for details of using the evaluation script.
 ## 4.4.
 Debugging

 For debugging issues within the FIM, Signal Tap can be used to gain internal visibility into your design.
 This section describes the process of adding a Signal Tap instance to your FIM design